Swipe Right for the Future: Exploring the Impact of AI on Dating Apps

 In Comes An AI Dating App That Scans for Attraction

-Once I'd perused a few of the more straightforward AI features, I came across iris, a dating app launched back in 2019 with 1M+ downloads that uses AI machine learning to determine which facial features you're most attracted to, and matches you with your most compatible partners.
+Once I'd perused a few of the more straightforward AI features, I came across iris, an AI-based dating app launched back in 2019 with 1M+ downloads that uses AI machine learning to determine which facial features you're most attracted to, and matches you with your most compatible partners.

 Here’s how it works: After downloading the app, you’re shown roughly 50 images, and you’re tasked with clicking “Pass” “Maybe” or “Like” for each.